 Bottom line is that if you work on being the best version of yourself, and if you practice being gracious, the 'justice' you so desperately seek will come your way without you having to do anything for it.
 Trust me, and if you don't, trust the Universe.
 It knows what it is doing.

-Do not burn bridges, do not allow resentment to build, do not feel anger or hatred, just for the sake of pleasing your ego.
+Do not burn bridges, do not allow resentment to build, and do not feel anger or hatred, just for the sake of pleasing your ego.

 Let it go.

 I simply cannot list the number of times this strategy has worked wonders for me (well I could, but the list would be too long, so I won't), and the great thing is that by being gracious you're definitely going to accumulate some positive karma as well.
 Win-Win.

 Having said all of the above, there will be times when it's worth a 'fight'.